 The difference between finance and accounting is that accounting focuses on the day-to-day flow of money in and out of a company or institution, whereas finance is a broader term for the management of assets and liabilities and the planning of future growth.

 If you want to exercise high-level control over a company’s strategy, finance could be for you.
-If you want to take a detailed look at a company’s books you’re probably more interested in accounting.
-It’s often said that accounting looks back to a company’s past financial transactions, whereas finance looks forward to plan future acquisition of assets.
+If you want to take a specific look at a company’s books, you’re probably more into accounting.
+It’s often said that accounting looks back to a company’s past financial transactions, whereas finance looks forward to planning the future acquisition of assets.